Gohir

 Gohir is a small village in Nakodar.
 Nakodar is a tehsil in the city Jalandhar of Indian state of Punjab.

-About
+Transport

 Gohir lies on the Nakodar-Jalandhar road.
 It is almost 4 km from Nakodar bus stand.
 The nearest main road to Gohir is Nakodar-Jalandhar road.
 The nearest Railway station to this village is Nakodar Railway station.
+After the establishment of the Nakodar bypass traffic in the village has nearly ceased.

 STD code

 Gohir's STD code is 01821.